-Project Lifesaver is a program that assists in providing a timely response to save lives and reduce potential injury for adults and children who wander due to Alzheimer’s, autism, Down syndrome, and other related conditions or disorders.
 Project Lifesaver has a successful track record of locating and returning wandering adults and children to families and caregivers.

 The program relies on proven technology and specially trained search and rescue teams.
 Project Lifesaver clients wear a personalized wristband that emits an invisible tracking signal.
 When caregivers notify the Sheriff’s Office that a loved one is missing, a search and rescue team responds to the area and starts searching with specialized tracking equipment.

-The safety of the citizens of the City of Alexandria is our highest priority.
+The safety of the residents of the City of Alexandria is our highest priority.
 We accept clients with Alzheimer’s disease, autism, and Down syndrome.
 We will also consider people who have other disorders that may cause them to chronically wander and become lost.

 To enter someone into the Alexandria Project Lifesaver program, the following requirements must be met: